techmahedy/zunoo/README.md

 <a name="section-22"></a>

 ## Database Seeder
-MII allow you to create database seeder file to generate fake date.
-To create seeder, MII uses `CakePHP`'s `phinx`.
+Zuno allow you to create database seeder file to generate fake date.
+To create seeder, Zuno uses `CakePHP`'s `phinx`.
 So to create a seeder file first you need run below command.
 Assume we are going to create `PostSeeder`:

 Now run the below command in your project terminal like:
 `php vendor/bin/phinx seed:create PostSeeder -c config.php`